 If it's this, let it be this.

-I don't care what it is, as long as we have other options, other tools available to us.
+I don't care what it is as long as we have other options, other tools available to us.

-But anyway, Harold, great call.
+But anyway, Carol, great call.

-Thanks for your great service, too.
+Thanks for your great service to retired police, NYPD.

 I want you.